Available through Fast Track to Clearing

 Teaching and learning

-There will be formal lectures, seminars, tutorials, group exercises, workshops, debates and screenings.
+You will learn through formal lectures, seminars, tutorials, group exercises, workshops, debates and screenings.
 You will also benefit from many real-world learning opportunities throughout the course in areas such as publishing, journalism and web writing.

 Supporting you all the way